oswaldogressani/mixcurelps/README.md

 -   Plot the posterior of the (log) penalty parameter.
 -   Plot baseline survival curves and survival curves of uncured subjects.
--   Implement simulations to assess the statistical performance of the method.

 This version is unstable and there is still room to further improve the routines.